hylandtechoutreach/python-camp/TurtleFollowAlong.md

 These commands get the screen and set its background color to black.
 Run the program again to see the new colors on the page!

-#### Challenge: Change the colors
+#### Challenge: Change the Colors
 Update the code so that instead of green and black, the turtle and the background have different colors.
 For example, the turtle could be blue, and the background could be pink!

 #### OPTIONAL: Allow the user to decide the color
 Instead of using only one static color, use `input` to ask the user which color to use for the turtle.
-Replace the static color with the color the user enters.
+Replace the static color with the color the user enters:
 ```python
 turtle_color = input("Enter a color for the turtle:")
 koopa.color(turtle_color)
 ```

+Comment out this code after making sure it works; otherwise it would prompt every time the program runs, which could slow things down.

 ## Turtle Graphics - Moving the Turtle
 One of the most useful turtle abilities is the ability to move across the screen and draw like a pen!
 Create a blank line in the `main.py` file, and then add the following command on the next line: